kcybulski/prosody-modules/mod_presence_dedup/README.markdown

 ...

-This module tries to squash incoming identical presence stanzas to save some bandwith at the cost of increased memory use.
+This module tries to squash incoming identical presence stanzas to save some bandwidth at the cost of increased memory use.

 Configuration
 =============